0xtamsee1/kali-mirror-manager/README.md

 # Kali Mirror Manager

-Kali Mirror Manager is a Python command-line tool designed to manage mirrors for the Kali Linux distribution.
-It allows users to ping mirrors to measure latency, and set a new mirror for package updates.
+Python command-line tool designed on a threaded model to manage mirrors for the Kali Linux distribution.
+It allows users to measure latency, and set a new mirror for package updates.

 ## Installation